Oakraven79/pavlov_rcon_tcl/README.md

 ## Why does this exist?
 I wanted to build a tool that I could use to admin Pavlov from within VR but set myself a challenge to use as much vanilla python as possible.
 So part fun project but also hoping to contribute to what is a really cool game!

-There are plenty of tools to manage Pavlov via RCON, check out http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Tools_available_to_access_Rcon_interface
+There are plenty of more complete tools to manage Pavlov via RCON if you want more depth, check out http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Tools_available_to_access_Rcon_interface

+This was my attempt at the simplest way to connect to your server in game and quickly fire off commands.

 ## Features: